How we teach your children to read words

 Your child will bring home lovely books from their class book corner.
 Read these stories to your child – don’t ask them to read the story themselves as this is beyond their current reading stage.
 There is some really good advice about how to make bedtime storytime fun on www.ruthmiskin.com/ parents

-Your child will bring home a colour banded book suited to their current reading stage.
+Your child will bring home a colour banded book suited to their current reading stage and an RWI Book Band Book which will only contain sounds that the children have been learning in their phonics lessons.
 Encourage your child to sound out unfamiliar words and praise them when they use their sounds correctly.
 Talk to your child about what they have read, explain the meaning of words they may not have come across before and ask them questions to see if they have understood the text.
 We encourage children to read the same text a number of times to help them build up a good understanding of what they have just read.
 Please write a comment in your child’s reading record book so the adults in school know how they are doing at home.
 There’s more good advice on how to listen to your child read on www.ruthmiskin.com/parents

 Phonics Screening Check